BloomTech-Labs/forest-fire-watch-be/README.md

 `remove(id)` -> Delete a user by ID. _Not used in this application_

 `update(id, changes)` -> Updates user based on passed in `changes`.
 Returns the user with the changes.

+`updateEmail(UID, changes)` -> Finds the user based on UID and updates the user's email based on passed in `changes`.
+Returns the user with the changes.
 <br>
 <br>
 <br>